 First things first, weave yourself along the Burleigh Heads headland walk, it’s great and extremely picturesque.
 By the way, Burleigh Heads is about a half hour drive away from Surfers Paradise.
 Anyway, on to the good bit…Tallebudgera Creek; the glistening, light blue lagoon positioned at the end of the headland walk.
 Take a whole day here to wind down, relax and take in the incredible scenery; you’ve got the National Park on one side and the creek to the other…perfection.

-TOP TIP: Bring a snorkel - there are schools teeny, shiny fish everywhere.
+TOP TIP: Bring a snorkel – there are schools of teeny, shiny fish everywhere.

 TOP TIP: The entry to the pools is marked with a bench (you’ll know what I mean when you reach it).

 Here’s another one to add to your Maggie Island itinerary.
 At dusk, when the weather begins to cool down a little, head on down to Geoffrey Bay (it is just to the right of where the ferry drops you off, so a perfect activity to end the day with).